Skip to content

 2. Adam Smith’s Theory of Self-Interest

 Adam Smith’s ideas emphasise self-interest, which he argued is a driver of innovation and mutual benefit.
 Mediation inherently involves parties who may be focused on maximising their own interests, whether consciously or unconsciously.
 Our role involves guiding them to see how collaboration might actually serve those interests better.
-However, as impartial facilitators, we need to be cautious about guiding outcomes, allowing space for each party to authentically express their needs and priorities.
+However, as impartial facilitators, we need to be cautious about guiding outcomes, allowing space for each party to authentically position their interests and needs.
 This often demands restraint and respect for individual agency, all while subtly encouraging a shared vision where possible.

 3. Immanuel Kant’s Duty-Based Ethics